 Regenstein Master Class Room, 60 Arts Circle Drive, Evanston

 La Barbara discusses composition practice and techniques.
 Admission is free.

 La Barbara performs her works exploring the extended vocal techniques she has developed and championed over the course of her five-decade career, including “Solitary Journeys of the Mind,” “Windows” and “Erin.”
 Reserve tickets online.
 Tickets are $15 for the in-person performance or $5 for the livestream.

 Northwestern University Chamber Orchestra

 Saturday, Oct.
 29, 7:30 p.m.

 Pick-Staiger Concert Hall, 50 Arts Circle Drive, Evanston

 Robert G. Hasty conducts the Northwestern University Chamber Orchestra and mezzo-soprano soloist Lauryn Nelson in a program exploring themes of fear, death and the supernatural, showcasing La Barbara’s haunting 2011 work “In solitude this fear is lived” for amplified voice, orchestra and sonic atmosphere.
 The program also features Bernard Herrman’s “Psycho: A Suite for Strings,” Luigi Boccherini’s Symphony No. 6 in D Minor (“La casa del diavolo”), Jean Sibelius’s “Valse triste” from “Kuolema” (Death) and Manuel de Falla’s “El amor brujo.”
 Tickets are $6 for the public and $4 for students with valid ID.

-Organized by the Bienen School’s Institute for New Music, La Barbara’s residency is generously sponsored by Northwestern’s Kreeger Wolf Endowment, the department of art theory and practice and the comparative literary studies program.
+Organized by the Bienen School’s Institute for New Music, La Barbara’s residency is generously sponsored in part by Northwestern’s Kreeger Wolf Endowment, the sound arts and industries program, the department of art theory and practice and the comparative literary studies program.